-Carrie haughtily brushed some hair back off her shoulder.
-“On the contrary, I shall now prove it by departing from your plane of existence,” Carrie asserted.
-She knocked on the hotel doors.
+Carrie brushed some hair back off her shoulder.
+“On the contrary, I shall now prove it to you – by departing from your plane of existence,” Carrie asserted.
+She moved to knock on the hotel doors.
 “Frank!”

 “Now then officer, I trust that I can leave this matter in your very capable hands?”
 Carrie concluded.

-“Er, yes, but… just a moment here!”
-Officer Strickland objected.
-“I must insist that you not leave the area just yet.
+“Er, yes, but… just a moment here,” Officer Strickland objected.
+“I must insist that you not leave the area yet.
 You may be required as a character witness.
-The situation has not yet been fully resolved!”
+The situation has not yet been fully resolved.”

 Carrie smiled.
 “It will be.
-And you can say you got those records from an accountant by the name of Tiff Bannon.”
+You can say you got those records from an accountant by the name of Tiff Bannon.”
 She crouched down next to the time machine and took in a deep breath.
 “My work here is done.
 So… ‘bye now!”

 Carrie gave a little wave, reaching back with her free hand to yank down on the lever, along with Frank.
 There was a bright light, a popping sound and the both of them disappeared.

 “What on earth?” gasped Mr. Clayton, running over to the spot where they had been, before rubbing his eyes in a daze.
-He then proceeded to run to the main doors and peer outside.
-“They’re gone!
+He then proceeded to open the main doors and peer outside.
+“They’re gone.
 Oh man, oh man.
 I’ll never be able to repeat this story to anyone, they’ll think I’m nuts.”

 Ms. Peabody hmphed, edging back towards the stairway.
 “Well, if the show is over, I’ll be on my way.”

 “Oh, what NOW, Frank?”
-Carrie asked.
-“I mean, despite the fact that some of the evidence was deemed questionable, Ms. Peabody will still be convicted and given a jail term of 25 years.
+Carrie moaned, looking up.
+“I mean, despite the fact that some evidence was deemed questionable, Ms. Peabody will still be convicted, sentenced to a jail term of 25 years.
 Mr. Clayton will take Beth on as a worker in his new hotel, allowing her to raise enough money to launch herself on a little singing career.
-Despite our theatrics, our research indicated we’ll barely be a footnote in the time period.
-And if your question is going to get us into another quasi-religious debate, I’d rather not go there again!”
+Despite our theatrics, our own research showed that we’re not even a footnote in the time period.
+And if your question is going to get us into another quasi-religious debate, I’d rather not go there again.”